AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 ***
 ### 3. Convert "scenceParam" from base64 to base16
 From the JSON downloaded from Govee, convert "scenceParam" (`.data.categories[].scenes[].lightEffects[].scenceParam`) from base64 to base16 (hexadecimal).
+"scenceParam" is stored as "params_b16" in the bash/shell scripts for this method.

 The H6065 JSON fron Govee provides the "scenceParam" (for "Star") in base64 as: